jconorgrogan/Framework--emergence-of-universe-from-least-amount-of-axioms/README.md

 There are several rival blueprints for what the universe is and why it exists.
-Quantum mechanics, general relativity, string theory—each offers a different ontology, yet they converge on one premise: information sits at the root of every description.
-No matter what you might think about each theory, all would agree that each contains information.
+Quantum mechanics, general relativity, and string theory each offer a different ontology, yet they converge on one premise: information sits at the root of every description.
+No matter how the theories differ, all agree that something is being distinguished from something else.

-So, information seems like a shared construct that all would agree would need to be explained; how would information emerge versus not emerge?
+If every road points to information, the deeper question becomes, where does information come from in the first place?
+Why should there be any distinction at all, any structure, any state that differs from another?

-But let's push that one step deeper.
+Push one step deeper.
 The most primitive information any conscious communicator can confirm is the fact of feeling.
-Strip away every abstraction and one brute fact remains: something is being felt, and that feeling already carries internal structure.
+Strip away every abstraction and a single fact remains: something is being felt, and that feeling already carries internal structure.

-From that alone, I think that we can derive a logical chain of events that cover a surprising amount, just by granting that this collective understanding is true: Contrast implies limitation.
-Limitation forces compression.
-Compression produces memory, prediction, time, identity, and, eventually, all that we can seemingly measure in the world.
+This is our minimal axiom, F0, the felt contrast of experience.

+From that alone a surprising chain of consequences follows:

+Contrast implies limitation

+Limitation forces compression

+Compression yields memory, prediction, time, identity, and eventually the structured world we observe

-Let's call this the generative path: assume feeling exists, and you can derive a layered structure of reality.
+Call this the generative path: assume feeling exists, and a layered structure of reality unfolds.

-But suppose this is all wrong.
-Suppose this foundational assumption is false.
-Suppose no one has ever felt anything and we throw out the shared agreement that we created our only axiom on.
-Suppose no contrast is ever actually registered—a reality that is just a void, undifferentiated landscape.
-What would follow logically from that starting point?

-Here's the crux of my claim: if we try to model this 'no-contrast' state, the very act of defining it—of distinguishing 'undifferentiated void' from 'structured feeling'—creates a minimal contrast.
-The attempt to escape F0 leads paradoxically back to its preconditions.
-The logical endpoint of assuming 'no feeling' points back towards the necessity of 'feeling' for any description to even be possible
+Now suppose the axiom is false.
+Imagine no one has ever felt anything, no contrast is ever registered, and reality is a uniform void.
+What would follow?
+At first, nothing: no models, no distinctions, no meaning.
+Yet the moment we try to say “there is nothing” we create a contrast, nothing versus something.
+The act of comparison recreates F0.
+The attempt to deny feeling logically re‑instantiates it

+The below ladder formalises this loop.
+The forward direction builds structure from felt contrast.
+The reverse direction shows that trying to erase contrast yields it again.
+The beginning demands the end; the end returns to the beginning.
+It's really speculative and needs a lot of formulization but I've been thinking about it for a few years now and figured I might as well get it out there for feedback

 ## 1. Deductive core (Tiers 0 – 12)